titumozammel/operational-silence-framework/README.md

 | **Capability Development** | Relevant skills and judgment |
 | **Continuous Improvement** | Identification and removal of recurring friction |

-### Governing principle
+### Governing Principle

 > **Scale capability, not complexity.**

-People Infrastructure is therefore a capability-enabling condition, not merely a human-resources concept and not physical infrastructure.
+People Infrastructure is therefore a capability-enabling condition, not merely an HR concept and not physical infrastructure.

 ---

-# 16. Capacity Release Is Not the End
+# 17. CAPACITY RELEASE IS NOT THE END

 One of OSF's most important distinctions is:

-> **Released capacity is not automatically recovered value.**
+> **Released capacity is not automatically recovered usable capacity, and neither is automatically value.**

 The pathway must continue.